jonpoveda/pygol/README.md

 ## Interaction

+- You can quit the game by pressing `q`
 - You can pause and resume the game pressing any key in your keyboard
 - You can change cell state (alive, dead) using the mouse:
     - Left-click for setting a cell alive